I love Bordeaux, France and I’m sharing with you all the reasons why you must visit this beautiful city.

 And it seemed less touristy and more family oriented.

-I loved visiting all their shops.
+I loved visiting all the shops around Bordeaux.

 Near the water is the Place de la Bourse with its beautiful fountain and scenic views.